MA in Journalism and Digital Content Creation

 All modules are 5 credits (ECTS) unless otherwise noted.
 The elective modules afford the learner the opportunity to broaden his/her skills set in other disciplines such as Studio Technology, Events Management and Business and Entrepreneurship.

-CIT has developed a website which gives full details of all modules for all courses.
+MTU Cork has developed a website which gives full details of all modules for all courses.
 The website also has information on recommended textbooks, average weekly workload, assessments, and exams.
 For detailed module information please click here.

 Further Studies: Doctor of Philosophy (PhD)